gdslang/gdsl-toolkit/Readme.md

 # GDSL Toolkit

-This section describes how the GDSL toolkit is built and which dependencies are required.
+The GDSL toolkit is a software framework for specifying machine language language decoders.
+It is meant to allow a natural decoder specification that resembles the way the vendor manuals describe the instruction set.
+The toolkit comes with a set of decoders, semantics translators to the analysis-friendly intermediate reprensentation RReil, IR optimizations, and binding to other programming languages such as C++ and Java.

 ## Dependencies

+This section describes how the GDSL toolkit is built and which dependencies are required.
 The GDSL compiler and core libraries require the following software to be on the current search PATH:

 * MLton
 * CMake